A character, often female, will go to desperate measures for the sake of staying eternally beautiful.

 - This is the motivation that drives the plot in Death Becomes Her.

-- In the Twilight Zone episode "Queen of the Nile", Pamela uses a scarab to suck the life force out of men and transfer it to herself to maintain eternal beauty.
+- The Twilight Zone (1959): In the episode "Queen of the Nile", Pamela uses a scarab to suck the life force out of men and transfer it to herself to maintain eternal beauty.

-- An episode of CSI: Crime Scene Investigation featured a sufferer of a rare disease who ate other people's organs so she wouldn't be disfigured by it (it's left ambiguous as to whether it makes any difference).
+- An episode of CSI featured a sufferer of a rare disease who ate other people's organs so she wouldn't be disfigured by it (it's left ambiguous as to whether it makes any difference).
 It's made clear she was using it to preserve her looks rather than her health to avoid making her Unintentionally Sympathetic.

 - Reaver in Fable II has made a Deal with the Devil with The Shadow Court, rendering him immortal and perpetually young in exchange for him providing them with Human Sacrifices.